Change lifecycle settings for an access package in entitlement management

 Select the Lifecycle tab to open the lifecycle settings.

 On the Lifecycle tab, you specify when a user's assignment to the access package expires.
 You can also specify whether users can extend their assignments.

-In the Expiration section, set Access package assignments expires to On date, Number of days, Number of hours, or Never.
+In the Expiration section, set Access package assignments expire to On date, Number of days, Number of hours, or Never.

 - For On date, select an expiration date in the future.

-- For Number of days, specify a number between 0 and 3660 days.
+- For Number of days, specify a number from 0 to 3660 days.

 - For Number of hours, specify how many hours.

 Based on your selection, a user's assignment to the access package expires on a certain date, some days after they're approved, or never.